openshift/enhancements/enhancements/microshift/microshift-updateability-ostree.md

   - None
 ---

-# MicroShift updateability in libostree based systems
+# MicroShift updateability in ostree based systems

 ## Summary

-This enhancement focuses on high level overview of updating MicroShift running on libostree based systems such as RHEL 4 Edge.
+This enhancement focuses on high level overview of updating MicroShift running on ostree based systems such as RHEL 4 Edge.
 Enhancement covers backup and restore of MicroShift data, version migration (upgrade and downgrade) of MicroShift and its consequences (migration of data between schema versions),